 Watering orchids is different than watering normal houseplants because of their epiphytic nature.
 Their roots require both moisture and circulation around them.
 Too much water can lead to root rot, and too little dries out the orchids.

-Water the orchid in the sink and allow the water to thoroughly drain out through the drainage holes in the pot.
+- Water the orchid in the sink, and allow the water to drain out through the drainage holes in the pot.
 If you leave the orchid sitting in a saucer of water, the roots are more likely to rot.

-Misting an orchid with a plant mister when you water it helps to raise the humidity level, mimicking its natural environment.
+- Mist these beginner orchids with a plant mister when you water to raise the humidity level, mimicking their natural environment.

 Fertilizing needs for Phalaenopsis